Admiral-Simo/neovim-config/README.md

-# Neovim Configuration by Admiral-Simo
+# Neovim Configuration by Admiral-Simo (Credit to ThePrimeAgen)

 Welcome to my Neovim configuration!
 This setup is designed to enhance your Neovim experience with a curated selection of plugins and optimizations.
 Follow the steps below to get started.